PVoLan/wooden-architecture/architecture.md

 **There is no need to be super-high-performant**.
 What???
 Yes.
 Why do we use AsyncTask, or ThreadPool or brand-new-coroutines, why we cant just start a new Java Thread?
 They say: creating new Thread is a resource consuming operation.
 But, wait, what does it mean "resource consuming"?
 Thread stack size is about 8kb by default, and I have never seen starting new Thread took more than 1 ms (this is a minimal time unit I can measure with standard tools).

 Most of the asynchronous technologies, like thread pools, reactive objects, data streams, etc., come from server-side development.
 Server-side developers often meet significant performance issues, and they care about it too much.
-When your server received about 1 million requests per second, surely, 1 microsecond delay or 10 kb memory allocation per request can lead to dramatic consequences.
+When your server receives about 1 million requests per second, surely, 1 microsecond delay or 10 kb memory allocation per request can lead to dramatic consequences.
 But even here most of these consequences are to be tested experimentally.

 What is the most typical Android app use case?
 User clicks the button -> application shows progress bar -> processes data -> hides progress bar -> shows result to user.
 Even the most crazy user would not tap the smartphone screen more than 10 times per second.
 You can freely start a pure `new Thread()` for every tap, you will not see any performance difference on this rate (although I'd still suggest using thread pools or whatever, just to follow code-style).

 I think, the only case when you'll meet request rate from UI more than 10 times per second is a scrolling (particularly, ListView scrolling, if you perform a request per every list item shown).
 In this case you'll need some kind of asynchronous operation.
 But this case is quite rare.
 Then, next...

-The most time consuming operation on Android is network calls.
+The most time consuming operation on Android is network call.
 If your operation takes more than 10 ms, most probably you perform a network call.
 But, wait, even if we make network calls asynchronous, is it still a bad practice to perform 20-30-100 calls per second!
 Some of our users have metered mobile Internet tariffs...
 Maybe we have to update our backend API?

 Finally, if you develop an application to use with Wi-fi only, and if you really need to run 100 network requests in parallel - running in parallel doesn't necessary mean asynchronous running.
 You can still run your requests in parallel and return from the method synchronously after all the requests are completed.
 Quite dumb solution, but the issue is not very smart too.